tumbowungus/MultiMaskCouple/README.md

 ## Nodes

 MaskedRegionCond is a convenience node to reduce the number of sockets that need to be connected.
-It's just two ConditioningSetMask outputs bundled together.
+It's really just two ConditioningSetMask bundled together.

 MultiMaskCouple is where the action is, it applies the masks and does a process called "attention coupling."
 I can't fully explain attention coupling, but basically it applies the prompts to the appropriate regions while also allowing them to interact and combine.